 Appointees may login to CUPIS or consult the Central Leave Administrators in the Human Resources Office to check their Long Leave Entitlement and their accrued leave position.
 Further details on the leave arrangements upon retirement are set out in the respective chapters of the Staff Handbook on long leave schemes (Terms of Service/Continuous Appointment (A) & Equivalent).

 Appointees entitled to Annual Leave

 Retiring appointees may consult their supervising officers on the work required and arrange to take the accrued leave prior to retirement.
 Any unused annual leave at the time of retirement will be paid off upon retirement, subject to the maximum accumulation limit as set out in the relevant annual leave scheme, in accordance with the pertinent University regulations.
-[Remarks: To avoid doubt, the said arrangement for payment in lieu of untaken annual leave is not applicable to those entitled to long leave.]

 The payment of accrued benefits in S1995 to the retiring appointees will be arranged by the Finance Office within 2 months from the retirement date.
 "Deferred payment option (DPO)" is available to a Scheme member who will leave University service at or after the age of 55.
 Currently, Scheme members who elect DPO may have payment of accrued benefit under S1995 deferred for a maximum of three years from the date of retirement or until June 30, 2024, whichever the earlier.
 During the deferment period, the leaving member may switch his/her investment options in the same manner as serving active members.
 Application for deferred payment arrangement should be made to the Payroll and Superannuation Unit prior to members’ retirement.
 For enquiry, please contact the Payroll and Superannuation Unit of Finance Office at 3943 7283 or 3943 7251.